Sensory Grounding Techniques for Anxiety, Stress & Emotional Regulation

 Why Sensory Grounding Techniques Are Different from Other Grounding Methods

-This makes these techniques especially effective during moments of high stress or overwhelm, when the thinking part of the brain may feel less accessible.
+Rather than relying on mental processing, sensory grounding techniques bring attention to what you can physically see, hear, feel, smell, or taste.
+This makes them particularly effective during moments of high stress, anxiety, or emotional overwhelm, when the thinking part of the brain may feel less accessible or harder to engage.

 Why Use Sensory Grounding Techniques?
 (And How They Support the Brain)

-During these moments, the brain prioritises safety and survival, which can make it harder to think clearly, process information, or regulate emotions.
+When you experience anxiety, stress, or emotional overwhelm, your nervous system can shift into a heightened state of alert, often referred to as the stress response.
+During these moments, the brain prioritises safety and survival, which can make it more difficult to think clearly, process information, or regulate emotions effectively.

 This process can:

-• Reduce the intensity of anxious or intrusive thoughts
+- Reduce the intensity of anxious or intrusive thoughts

-• Support emotional regulation
+- Support emotional regulation and mental clarity

-• Increase feelings of safety and control
+- Increase feelings of safety, stability, and control

-• Help interrupt panic or dissociation
+- Help interrupt panic responses or dissociation

 Anchor Object: A Sensory Grounding Technique for Anxiety, Stress, and Emotional Overwhelm